b12io/orchestra/orchestra/frontend/README.md

 ## Data Modelling with Redux Tookit

-We use slices in each feature that requires the state to be saved in Redux.
-Each slice represents a piece of related information, such as the timer slice, where all timer related actions and and slice information would exist in the `/state/slice/timer.ts` file.
+We use slices for each feature that requires the state to be saved in Redux.
+Each slice represents a piece of related information.
+As an example, the timer slice, where all timer-related actions and and slice information lives in the `/state/slice/timer.ts` file.
 Selectors will live in the `/state/selectors/` folder.